Celebrate Our Smallest National Parks

 Pinnacles National Park in California 80 miles southeast of San Jose, about 26,605 acres

 The country’s newest national park is a favorite spot of climbers and hikers.
-It’s an easy day trip from the historic Dolce Hayes Mansion in San Jose where we have a deal that includes buffet breakfast and a bottle of wine.
+It's an easy day trip from San Jose.

 Wind Cave National Park in South Dakota, about 28,295 acres